At the rate we’re using fuel, it’s no wonder that there is serious concern about current oil prices.

 Of course, the upfront investment (and the subsequent installment) is way below that of a conventional car.

 The Bottom Line

-Whenever you embark on a saving plan (it does not matter these are utilities, food or fuel), some form of sacrifices on your part could usually be expected.
-But these sacrifices would become less significant in relation to the hefty goal you set yourself on.
+Whenever you embark on a saving plan (it does not matter whether is if for utilities, food or fuel), some form of sacrifices on your part can usually be expected.
+But these sacrifices will become less significant in relation to the goal you set yourself on.

-The bottom line is, when you collate and implement these techniques, you save money on gas and pay less at the pump.
+The bottom line is, when you implement these techniques, you will save money on gas and pay less at the pump.